Before I started to create cloud and DevOps content, I felt the same way that most people feel – I have to be an expert to create content

 - People will find out I’m a fake

 All of the things above is your mind playing tricks on you.
 From a psychology standpoint, your brain goes into a neurotic ego state.
 It’s your mind playing tricks on you and thinking negatively.

-It's a really hard habit to break because we all have it, including myself.
-Instead of thinking of the six negative thing about, I want you to start thinking about positive outcomes:
+It’s a really hard habit to break because we all have it, including myself.
+Instead of thinking of the six negative things, I want you to start thinking about positive outcomes: